bbredesen/go-vk/README.md

-# go-vk - Vulkan 1.2.203 supporting Windows and Mac
+# go-vk - Vulkan 1.3.242 supporting Windows and Mac

-***This package is in a beta state right now!*** It has been tested on Windows and MacOS.
+***This package is in a beta state right now!*** It has been tested on Windows and Mac.
 Please report any bugs you find!

-***This version of go-vk contains an (intended) API-breaking change.*** All functions used to return Result as the first return value and SUCCESS was equal to zero (both aligning with the C API).
-Result codes now implement the error interface and are always the final return value.
-SUCCESS is defined as `nil`, not zero.

 go-vk is a Go-langauge (and Go-style) binding around the Vulkan graphics API.
 Rather than just slapping a Cgo wrapper around everything, Vulkan's functions, structures and other types have been translated to a Go-style API.
 For example,